The Bankrate promise

 How long will the Fed keep intervening?

 That could, of course, change at any time.
-The New York Fed said its open-market trading desk “will continue to adjust repo operations as appropriate to ensure that the supply of reserves remains ample” and to support smooth short-term money markets.
+The New York Fed has said in its open-market trading desk statements that it “will continue to adjust repo operations as appropriate to ensure that the supply of reserves remains ample” and to support smooth short-term money markets.

 Anytime the Fed arrives to Wall Street’s rescue with mounds of cash, it’s going to lead to some pushback.
 Part of that reasoning is because it seems like an experimental policy, with the risks not fully realized.